Not an American user?

 The portable MSX computer plays a large role.
 Lemeza can collect cartridges that allow him to save the game, provide maps and grant special effects.
 Players also need to discover treasure and items that are stored in an inventory.
 Later the MSX can be upgraded or replaced to make room for more cartridges, sustain heat or to use it underwater.

 At the beginning of the game, Lemeza only has a small health bar.
 This can be extended by collecting life jewels.
 Killing enemies provides experience and they sometimes leave behind coins, also found in chests.
 In the village these can be exchanged for items in the shops.
-A straight playthrough takes about ten hours, while playing the game for the first time will take between 25 and 40 hours to complete.
 Messages left behind by deceased adventures gradually explain the myths and the events about La Mulana.

 There are no promo images for this game